 Unfortunately, most survivors carry their stories silently out of unduly placed shame and guilt, or because they are trying to block the pain of the abuse by not thinking or talking about it.
-But an important foothold to healing is when we become willing to “tell the truth” of our abuse for the child inside that was hurt and had no voice.
+But an important foothold to healing is when we become willing to “tell the truth” of our abuse for the hurt child inside that had no voice.
 Speaking up may be the single most frightening step an adult survivor can take toward their own healing; and it might also be the most liberating.

 If you have experienced child sexual abuse, telling others openly that you are a CSA survivor under safe and appropriate circumstances can kick-start your healing process.
-You are making a commitment to yourself to stop being ashamed of something that was not your fault!
+You are making a commitment to yourself to stop being ashamed of something that was not your fault.
 The pent-up stress and tightness in your body can release as you finally let go of your secret.
 Tears flow… breathing begins… and your life starts to change.

 When we break the silence together in numbers, abusers will no longer be able to hide their dirty deeds in the darkness of children’s fear and shame.
 There will be too much knowledge shared.
 Educators, family members, doctors and church staff will know the signs of someone grooming a child for abuse and what to do if they suspect a child is being abused.
 The children will know they are safe to tell; and we will believe them.

-As a society, we must #UndoTheTaboo around child sexual abuse and become comfortable with the topic.
+As a society, we must undo the taboo around child sexual abuse and become comfortable with the topic.
 We must educate ourselves and empower our children.
 We must start listening to the voices of our little ones with educated and understanding ears.
 We must believe them when they tell us that someone we know and trust has acted inappropriately with them.
 We must finally stop protecting the abusers and start protecting the children.
-This is what the FIONA project is about.
+This is what The Fiona Project is about.

 ~Asha Lightbearer, Founder